kevindoran/rl/src/notes.md

 * Setup glog properly.
 * Consider removing usages of Expects and Ensures in favour of using glog methods directly.
 Or define our own macro that wraps glog. glog has better reporting on asserts.
+* Remove 3rdParty libraries as cmake sub-projects in favour of using binaries directly.
+This will speed-up compiling and improve code search.
+*